-Short interest ratio in high yield bond ETFs is at historical highs for HYG and JNK.
+Short interest in high yield bond ETFs at historical high

 Short interest refers to the number of shares on loan to short sellers, in other words, the number of shares shorted.
 It is generally quoted as a percent of the total number of outstanding shares for a particular stock.
 For a quick explanation of short selling, please scroll down.